hexbatch/apple-core/core-docs/y-core-expansions/mutuals.md

-do push and popup on each pop to set precedent api to combine , list, get, delete use macro id when calling view operation (is this set too or just mutual operations) marcos can call a remote or script
+do push and popup on each pop to set precedent api to combine , list, get, delete use macro id when calling view operation (is this set too or just mutual operations) macros can call a remote

 ---------------------------